INFO 5001 - Computing for Information Science

 Course description

-This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
-The focus of the course is on generating reproducible research using programming languages and version control software.
-Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.
-Students will leave the course with basic computational skills implemented through many computational methods and approaches to data science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+This is an applied course for data scientists with general-purpose programming experience who wish to harness growing digital and computational resources for data scientific applications.
+The focus of the course is on generating reproducible tools and analysis using reproducible programmatic techniques.
+Students will leave the course with data analytic skills implemented through many computational methods and approaches to data science; while students will not become expert data scientists, they will be able to adapt and expand beyond these skills as they are presented with new questions, methods, and data.

 Course learning objectives